COMMITTEE ON THE ELIMINATION OF RACIAL DISCRIMINATIONSeventy-second session

 The Committee on the Elimination of Racial Discrimination, established under article 8 of the International Convention on the Elimination of All Forms of Racial Discrimination,

-Having taken into account all information made available to it by the petitioner of the communication, his counsel and the State party,
+Having taken into account all information made available to it by the petitioners, their counsel and the State party,

 Adopts the following: